 Visit Undersea Aquarium

 Aquaria KLCC (Kuala Lumpur Convention Centre) is located within walking distance from the Petronas Twin Towers.
 It is a massive aquarium built within 60,000 square feet and filled with 5,000 different exhibits of both aquatic and non-aquatic creatures from Malaysia and around the world.
 It’s the type of place you can go back to several times and still see something new.
-The efficient layout makes exploring easy, and something is interesting to see in every corner and turns.
+The efficient layout makes exploring easy, and something is interesting to see in every corner and turn.
 One of the aquarium’s highlights is the 90-meter long transparent tunnel with a moving walkway filled with sharks, stingrays, and sea turtles.

 Visit the Indian Community

 Submerge yourself in Kuala Lumpur’s bright Indian community with an outing to Brickfields.
 It is located at a short distance from Sentral LRT Station.
 The area is filled with the spirit and the hint of Bollywood music spilling out from shops selling saris and sweets.
 Other than this you should definitely explore the delicious (and cheap) Indian food there.

 Explore Forest Eco Park